mayan-edms/Mayan-EDMS/docs/mercs/0003-using-javascript-libraries.rst

    installed in the project and manually searching, downloading, compressing and adding the files to the repository.
-3. The source form of the libraries includes normal and minified versions of the code and the accompaning CSS files.
+3. The source form of the libraries includes normal and minified versions of the code and the accompanying CSS files.
 There is no define preference and through the project both versions of the libraries are loaded interchangeably.
 Using a packager manager the minified version would be used of a pipeline to minify the installed libraries should be added.